unstoppabledomains/dev-docs/developer-toolkit/index.md

 ## Resolve Using Matic.js SDK

-For developers interacting with the Matic network using the [Matic SDK](https://github.com/maticnetwork/matic.js) and who want an easy way to integrate domain resolution functionalities into their applications, see [Resolve Using Matic.js SDK.](./resolve-with-maticjs.md).
+For developers interacting with the Matic network using the [Matic.js SDK](https://github.com/maticnetwork/matic.js) and who want an easy way to integrate domain resolution functionalities into their applications, see [Resolve Using Matic.js SDK](./resolve-with-maticjs.md).

 <embed src="/snippets/_discord.md" />